CMSgov/beneficiary-fhir-data/dev/db_devops/readme.md

 4. `fhirdb_pg_dump_all_tabs_20190514.sh`
    This is the script that has been generated for May 14, 2019.
    It runs all the pg_dump concurrently, so they can complete in a reasonable time.
 It waits until all pg_dump are done, upload to AW S3 and sent a report out to a distribution list.

+5. `db_backup.sh`
+    This script takes a saved pg_dump file and stores it into S3 for safe keeping.
+To run this script, AWS CLI and the AWS KMS key id for this S3 bucket is required.

+### Prerequisites
+- *TODO Access groups*
+- *TODO Environment variables*

 ## PG_RESTORE Scripts

 *TODO*